German trawler V 404 Baden

-V 404 Baden was a German fishing trawler that was requisitoned by the Kriegsmarine during the Second World War for use as a vorpostenboot.
+V 404 Baden was a German fishing trawler that was requisitioned by the Kriegsmarine during the Second World War for use as a vorpostenboot.
 She was built in 1930 as Jakob Goldschmidt and was renamed Baden in 1933.
 She served as V 214 Baden and V 404 Baden.
 Scuttled in 1944, she was raised post war and became the French cargo ship Docteur Edmond Papin.
 Sold to the United Kingdom in 1961, she was scrapped the next year.